 You qualify for the IRS penalties abatement or penalty waiver if you tried to comply with the law, but were unable to meet your tax obligations due to circumstances beyond your control.

 IRS Penalty Abatement

 Fortunately, the IRS has also created the FTA – first-time penalty abatement administrative waiver.
-As a business or individual taxpayer, you may receive a penalty on top of what you owe to the IRS.
+As a business or an individual taxpayer, you may receive a penalty on top of what you owe to the IRS.
 It allows compliant taxpayers to request abatement or remove certain penalties.

 TheCPATaxProblemSolver, is experienced in penalty abatement.